-Cannabidiol, more commonly called CBD, is the cannabinoid where most studies have been focused for years, the purpose is to demonstrate its effectiveness on the human body in combating various disorders: the fields of investigation most involved in studies mainly concern the treatment of cancer, psychosis and its potential as an anti-convulsant substance.
+Cannabidiol, more commonly called CBD, is the cannabinoid on which most studies have been focused for years and the purpose is to demonstrate its effectiveness on the human body in combating various disorders: the fields of investigation most involved in studies mainly concern the treatment of cancer, psychosis and its potential as an anti-convulsant substance.
 However, the properties of CBD have also been recognized to counter various other disorders, including Alzheimer's disease, diabetes, skin diseases, dystonia and hypertension.

 In January 2016, the study by Dr. Leweke was confirmed by Neuropsychopharmacology demonstrating the anti-psychotic properties of CBD.
 The journal Neuropsychopharmacology supported Leweke's study also stating that it appears to have no additive side effects or a lethal dose.
 It has also been announced by the British bio-pharmaceutical industry GW Pharmaceuticals that tests have begun on a new CBD-based drug against schizophrenia symptoms.
 Another study, this time conducted by researchers at the University of Medicine of Sao Paulo and published in the journal Fundamental & Clinical Pharmacology has shown on mice that CBD can reduce and in some cases block the symptoms of obsessive compulsive disorders.